aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

      --google-privilege-bearing-service-account-id "GENERATED_SERVICE_ACCOUNT_ID"
    ```

+   where

+   - `organization-id` is the identifier of your Aiven organization that is to be
+     connected with your own cloud account to create the custom cloud.
+   - `byoc-id` is the identifier of your custom cloud.
+   - `google-privilege-bearing-service-account-id` is the identifier of the service account
+     created when running the infrastructure template in your Google Cloud account.

 1. Enable your custom cloud in organizations, projects, or units by running
    [avn byoc cloud permissions add](/docs/tools/cli/byoc#avn-byoc-cloud-permissions-add).